blockchaintp/training/notes.md

  * refer back to Application Development Best Practices by picking bits of code
  * ideas for app:
    * fix play yourself
+   * improve error messages (for example rather than it's not your turn - you are not in the game)
    * implement player log
    * implement leaderboard
    * implement collaborative xo (only one move per key)